nihr43/reproducible-pgbench/README.md

 ### slog

 Second to compression, an array of SLOG devices is essential for a database workload.
+Comparing 16 and 18, the tps improvement was 180% and latency 56%.

 ```
                capacity     operations    bandwidth